Tarun-Singh1/Bloomalyzer/README.md

 | **Abhinash** | Web Developer | Implemented the UI and ensured a responsive design. |
 | **Priyanka** | Project Manager & QA Engineer | Managed the project plan, led documentation, and ensured quality. |
 | **Sen** | Research & Domain Expert | Provided the key scientific facts and real-world context. |

+## 📜 License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ## 🙏 Acknowledgments
 * A massive thank you to the organizers of the **NASA Space Apps Challenge 2025**.